iqbalrosiadi/sharing_session/README.md

 # shinyapps-data-analyst
-an Accio Repository for Data Analyst Team.
+an Accio Dummy Repository for Data Analyst Team.

 ## What is Accio?
 Accio is an R-Shiny based web application that allows users to download raw data directly from BigQuery.
 It is deployed on top of Albus platform.